 - (1) If Team B gains possession in its end zone, and the impetus was provided by Team A, if Team B fumbles or throws a backward pass in the end zone and fouls while the ball is loose, the spot of the fumble or the backward pass is considered to be the B20-yard line, or the 25-yard line if the impetus was from a free kick. - (2) If a Team B player's original momentum carries him into his end zone, where he fumbles the ball, the spot of the fumble is considered to be the spot at which the player established possession.
 See 11-5-1-Exc.
-2. - (3) If there is a personal foul or unsportsmanlike conduct foul by the offense during a fumble or backward pass that is recovered by the defense, enforcement is from the dead-ball spot.
+2. - (3) If there is a personal foul or unsportsmanlike conduct foul by the offense during a fumble or backward pass that is recovered by the defense, enforcement is from the dead ball spot.
 If the recovering team subsequently loses possession, the penalty is enforced from the spot of its recovery, and it retains possession.
 This also applies to a personal foul or unsportsmanlike conduct foul by the offense during a fumble or backward pass that is recovered by the offense, and the offense fails to make the line to gain.

 ARTICLE 7.
 FOUL DURING FREE KICK PLAY.
 If there is a foul during a free kick, enforcement is from the previous spot, and the free kick is made again.
-However, if the kicking team commits a foul prior to the end of the kick, and the receiving team retains possession throughout the down, it will have the option of enforcing the penalty at the previous spot and replaying the down or adding the penalty yardage to the dead-ball spot.
+However, if the kicking team commits a foul prior to the end of the kick, and the receiving team retains possession throughout the down, it will have the option of enforcing the penalty at the previous spot and replaying the down or adding the penalty yardage to the dead ball spot.
+The dead ball spot for free kicks that result in a touchback is the 25-yard line.

-- (1) A personal foul (blocking) after a fair-catch signal is enforced from the spot of the foul. - (2) A foul for fair-catch interference is enforced from the spot of the foul. - (3) A foul for interference with the opportunity to make a catch is enforced from the spot of the foul. - (4) A foul for an invalid fair catch signal is enforced from the spot of the foul. - (5) A foul for intentionally forming an illegal wedge during the free kick, is enforced from the spot of the foul, or the previous spot if the foul occurs in the end zone during the kick. - (6) For a free kick out of bounds, see 6-2-3. - (7) For a free kick illegally touched, see 6-2-4. - (8) Double fouls are enforced according to customary rules.
+- (a) A personal foul (blocking) after a fair catch signal is enforced from the spot of the foul. - (b) A foul for fair catch interference is enforced from the spot of the foul. - (c) A foul for interference with the opportunity to make a catch is enforced from the spot of the foul. - (d) A foul for an invalid fair catch signal is enforced from the spot of the foul. - (e) A foul for intentionally forming an illegal wedge during the free kick, is enforced from the spot of the foul, or the previous spot if the foul occurs in the end zone during the kick. - (f) For a free kick out of bounds, see 6-2-3. - (g) For a free kick illegally touched, see 6-2-4.

-- (1) The dead-ball spot for free kicks that result in a touchback is the 25-yard line. - (2) In (1), (2), (3), and (5) above, if the foul is not part of a double foul and the opponent has possession at the end of the down, the foul may be enforced from the dead-ball spot.
+Note: In (1), (2), (3), and (5) above, if the foul is not part of a double foul and the opponent has possession at the end of the down, the foul may be enforced from the dead ball spot.
 See 14-2-4.

 A free kick ends when Team B establishes possession.
 Fouls by Team A prior to the time that Team B establishes possession are offensive fouls.
 If Team A legally recovers a free kick, there is no change of possession.
-After Team B establishes possession, a running play begins, and fouls that occur thereafter are enforced from the dead-ball spot or the spot of the foul (three-and-one method).
+After Team B establishes possession, a running play begins, and fouls that occur thereafter are enforced from the dead ball spot or the spot of the foul (three-and-one method).

 ARTICLE 8.
 FOUL DURING SCRIMMAGE KICK PLAY.
 If there is a foul from the time of the snap until a legal scrimmage kick ends, enforcement is from the previous spot.
-This includes a foul during a run prior to a legal kick, and a foul by the kicking team during a missed field-goal attempt.
+This includes a foul during a run prior to a legal kick, and a foul by the kicking team during a missed field goal attempt.